-The Dharma Realm Buddhist Association Sangha & Laity Training Programs is a private institution, located at 2001 Talmage Road, Talmage, California, 95481-0217.
+The Dharma Realm Buddhist Association Sangha & Laity Training Programs is a private institution, located at 2001 Talmage Road, Ukiah, California, 95482.
 This school first received approval to operate on February 18, 1982, under the California Superintendent of Public Instruction provisions, Section 94311D of the California Education Code.
-In 1995, these Programs were granted Approval to Operate by the Council for Private Postsecondary & Vocational Education, under the California Private Postsecondary & Vocational Education Reform Act of 1989, and are currently approved by the subsequent California Bureau for Private Postsecondary Education.
-Approval to Operate means compliance with state standards as set forth in the California Private Postsecondary Education Act of 2009.
+In 1995, these Programs were granted Approval to Operate by the Council for Private Postsecondary & Vocational Education, under the California Private Postsecondary & Vocational Education, under the California Private Postsecondary & Vocational Education Reform Act of 1989, and are currently approved by the subsequent California Bureau for Private Postsecondary Education.
+Approval to Operate means compliance with state standards as set forth in the CEC (California Education Code) and in 5, CCR (California Code of Regulations).
+The California Bureau for Private Postsecondary Education does not endorse programs, nor does Bureau approval mean that an institution exceeds minimum state standards.